-There is no centralized kitchen in all over state.
+There is no centralized kitchen functioning in the State.

 2.7.13 Mechanisms adopted for the training of cook cum helpers.
 Total number of trained cook cum helpers engaged in the cooking of MDMs.
 Details of the training modules; Number of Master Trainers available in the State; Number of trainings organized by the Master Trainers for training cook-cumhelpers.